This article tackles defensiveness in relationships.

 - Fixing Defensiveness

-Defensiveness is a form of self protection that many of us deploy in the face of criticism and complaints.
+Defensiveness is a form of self protection that many of us deploy in the face of feedback, criticism and complaints.

 There are three types of defensiveness: